*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 Hard?
 Yes?
 Worth It?
 Completely!

-Within two weeks of the new way of eating, I was free of seizures without taking any medication.
+Within a month of the new way of eating, I was free of seizures without taking any medication!
+I was shocked and as hard as it was for me, I knew I had to keep going.
 Even though it was hard for me to give up sugar (something I thought I could never do), I pushed through into one month of living without sugar and fast food and just kept at it.
-At the same time, I naturally graduated towards a meat-free, mostly vegetarian diet rich in whole foods.
+My depression slowly let up.
+My acne started going away.
+The extra 30 pounds I put on during my period of depression slowly started to melt away over the course of a year.
+I felt strong.
+I loved working out.
+I felt alive for the first time in years.

 Thanks for joining me!
-You can also learn more me and The Soulful Spoon here!
+You can also learn more me and The Soulful Spoon here, and if you have any questions or a request for a post, don’t hesitate to reach out!